MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationOnlineMeetingAttendanceReportAttendanceRecord.md

 ### -AttendanceIntervals
 List of time periods between joining and leaving a meeting.
-To construct, please use Get-Help -Online and see NOTES section for ATTENDANCEINTERVALS properties and create a hash table.
+To construct, see NOTES section for ATTENDANCEINTERVALS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAttendanceInterval[]